 3. Easier to make

 With the centerpiece dilemma out of the way, you can focus more on reflecting your business’s identity and personality into the text.
-It also won’t cost as much because there’ll be way less revisions—also very costly—in the long run because of the lack of illustrations.

 Of course, there also fonts that are free for commercial use if you’re just starting out.
 But using this can backfire in the end if you realize that a lot of other people are using the same font.
 In the end, your main goal of standing out will be pointless.